Lay or independent members

 We also produce a Lay Members' Resource Book for lay and independent members of AWERBs, Animal Welfare Bodies, Animal Care and Use Committees, ethics committees and similar bodies worldwide.
 In addition, the RSPCA/LASA Guiding Principles for AWERBs provide useful guidance for members of all types of committees reviewing animal use.

-If you would like to receive the Research Animals Department newsletter, which includes events for committee members, or you have any questions about the work of the AWERB or similar committees, please email us at: email@example.com.
+If you would like to receive the Animals in Science Department newsletter, which includes events for committee members, or you have any questions about the work of the AWERB or similar committees, please email us at: firstname.lastname@example.org.